rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

        // some stuff
     });
 ```
 in this piece of code, `bound` is a non-const, runtime variable that nvcc cannot deduce when compiling the kernel.
 Therefore, `tmp` is not statically addressed and has to reside in local memory.
-Try compiling [sample-5.cpp](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-4.cpp) as it is, and after adding a `const` clause in `bound`'s declaration, and observe the difference in the output pf `Xptas`.
+Try compiling  as it is, and after adding a `const` clause in `bound`'s declaration, and observe the difference in the output pf `Xptas`.

 #### Profiler diagnosis
-Let's look at a [sample-4.cpp](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-4.cpp) that resembles sample-2, but with and indirection table that is filled
+Let's look at a [sample-4.cpp](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-4.cpp) that resembles sample-2, but with an indirection table that is filled

 ```c++
 Kokkos::View<int**> indirections("indirections", size, dim);